hmrc/file-upload/README.md

 ### Routing

 #### Create File Routing Request
-Changes the status of an envelope to CLOSED, auto generates a routing Id and sets the destination.
+Changes the status of an envelope to CLOSED, auto generates a routing Id.
 The status change, rejects any requests to add files to the envelope.
 This makes it available for file transfer.
+To make the request, the envelope Id, application and destination must be provided.
+In regards to MVP, only DMS is supported.
 ```
 POST    /file-routing/requests
 ```